Jennifer Batten: Musical career

 Batten played lead guitar and rhythm guitar on Michael Jackson's Bad (1987–1989), Dangerous (1992) and HIStory (1996–1997) world tours.
 She also appeared in the 1993 Super Bowl halftime performance with Michael Jackson which was aired to over 1.5 billion people across 80 countries, making it the largest audience in television history for a live music performance.
 While on the Dangerous Tour, Batten found Jeff Beck, English guitar legend and Batten's idol from her teenage years, and gave him her first CD.
 Beck called her back a few months later, asking her to join him on tour in 1998.
 She was in Jeff Beck's touring band for three years and appears on his albums Who Else!
 (1999) andYou Had It Coming.
 Beck's bands for the 30 years before Batten had never featured a female instrumentalist.

 After completing Michael Jackson's Bad Tour, Batten began working on her debut album, Above, Below, and Beyond which was released on February 8th, 1992.
 This album was produced by former Stevie Wonder guitarist Michael Sembello.
 She later created 2 more solo CDs, demonstrating a range of genres between her 3 albums, including world beat and rock n' roll to electronica.

-While on tour with Michael Jackson, Batten encountered issues surrounding gender display.
-Even with more inclusion and visibility from the 1990s, women in the field still faced expected gender norms in performance.
-She stated that "it's a shock for some people to see a woman playing the guitar.
+While on tour with Michael Jackson, Batten encountered confusion for both her guitar style and onstage appearance.
+Her musical style of virtuoso hard rock lead guitar was most associated with men, and her fashion sense was similar to male guitarists in the glam metal genre of the era.
+Batten stated "it's a shock for some people to see a woman playing the guitar.
 All over the world, on the Michael Jackson tour, people would ask me whether I was a man or woman.
 Just because I played guitar, they assumed I was a guy."
-People would rather believe the guitarist was a man who looked like a woman than to actually believe the guitarist was a female.
-Batten has referred to the prevalence of this gender amibguity among male hard rock bands in the 1980s that were designed to not call masculinity into question.
-Instead, it was to add an air of excitement and play upon the question of "is he or isn't he."
+Some observers believed Batten was a man who looked like a woman, rather than accept she was female.